--Endothelial Keratoplasty (DSAEK and DMEK) - treating conditions where the inner endothelial layer of the cornea is not functioning.
+- Endothelial Keratoplasty (DSAEK and DMEK) treats conditions where the inner endothelial layer of the cornea is not functioning.
 The transplant is folded up and injected into the eye before being unfolded and held in place by an air bubble.

--Deep anterior lamellar keratoplasty (DALK) - the central epithelium, Bowman’s and stroma are replaced leaving the patient’s endothelium and Descemet’s layers untouched.
+- Deep anterior lamellar keratoplasty (DALK) replaces the central epithelium, Bowman’s and stroma, leaving the patient’s endothelium and Descemet’s layers untouched.
 This dramatically reduces the risk of rejection seen with a penetrating keratoplasty.

 The type of transplant that a patient needs depends on the condition affecting the eye.